This is a cool old carriage in C.W (Colonial Williamsburg)

 Fife, Drum, and Bugle During the Revolutionary War

 During the Revolutionary War, armies didn’t have radios to talk to each other with.
 Music was the main way for them to communicate over long distances.
 It is widely recognized that the use of the fife and drum came from the armies of Switzerland, hundreds of years before America was discovered by Europeans.
 The fife was used because of its high pitched sound and the drum because of its low pitched sound.
 Both instruments can be heard from great distances and even through the sounds of a battlefield.
 Fifers and drummers would provide the music for all of the things that soldiers would need to do throughout the day.
 They would play tunes in the camp, on the battlefield, or for a march.
+Most of the musicians would have been boys that were too young to fight in the war but were following their fathers who were fighting.
+Other musicians could have been men who were too old to fight.
+This meant that males that were younger than 16 or older than 50 could serve as musicians in the army.
+To help the young musicians, Drum and Fife Majors would have been musically talented soldiers who instructed the young musicians.

 On the battlefield, musicians had the responsibility of helping keep order in battle and make sure the soldiers functioned well as a unit.
 Drummers would play beatings telling the soldiers to turn right or left as well as to load and fire their muskets.
 There was a tune called Cease Fire that fifers and drummers would play to tell the soldiers to stop firing at the end of a battle while a tune called Parley was used to signal to the enemy that a surrender or peace talk was desired.